hyperwatch/useragent/docs/API.md

 The function accepts 1 argument, the user agent string that is known on the server from the `req.headers.useragent` header.

-The parser returns a Agent instance, this allows you to output user agent information in different predefined formats.
+The parser returns an `Agent` instance, this allows you to output user agent information in different predefined formats.
 See the Agent section for more information.